chaycereed/statquiz/README.md

 Welcome to **statquiz** — a tiny, friendly R package that turns your IDE into a personal stats training ground.

-`statquiz` gives you **randomized statistical questions**, you solve them using real R code, and the package checks your work.
+`statquiz` gives you **randomized statistical questions**, you solve them, and the package checks your work.
-No multiple choice.
-No guessing.
-Just *you*, your code, and a clean statistical workflow.

 ---